XMadMax/CodeIgniter-MY_Model/README.md

     	}
 }
 ```
 Each observer overwrites its predecessor's data, sequentially, in the order the observers are defined.
-In order to work with relationships, the MY_Model already has an `after_get` trigger which will be called last.
+In order to work with relationships, the SuperModel already has an `after_get` trigger which will be called last.

 ##Available methods